SWE-IF: Aligning Code Evaluation with Human Preference: SWE-IF : A New Testbed for Code Evaluation

-Building on proposed \textsc{VeriCode}, we introduce \textsc{Vibe Checker} -- a testbed that extends standard code benchmarks with explicit, verifiable instructions.
-It evaluates models under both single- and multi-turn protocols, measuring functional correctness as well as instruction following capabilities.
+Building on \textsc{VeriCode}, we introduce \textsc{SWE-IF} (Software Engineering Instruction Following) -- a testbed that extends standard code benchmarks with explicit, verifiable instructions grounded in software-engineering standards.
+It evaluates models under both single- and multi-turn protocols, measuring functional correctness as well as IF.